 Warren Buffett has learnt that he should sell a stock immediately if these are any concerns about it failing to meet his investment criteria.
 He cites the example of his delay in selling Tesco shares, which cost a lot of money to Berkshire shareholders.

 “At the end of 2012 we owned 415 million shares of Tesco………… In 2013, I soured somewhat on the company’s then-management and sold 114 million shares, realizing a profit of $43 million.
 My leisurely pace in making sales would prove expensive.
 Charlie calls this sort of behavior “thumb-sucking.”

 Warren cautions investors that they should not take bad information as one-off instance.
 There are always bigger problems behind the curtains.

 “In the world of business, bad news often surfaces serially: You see a cockroach in your kitchen; as the days go by, you meet his relatives.”

 1) Admit Your Mistakes.

 Warren Buffett’s experience shows that everyone is going to be proved wrong in future.
-Nevertheless, one can still make lot of money in stock markets, despite making a few mistakes, just as Buffett did.
-Therefore, investors should behave humble, admit mistake with open mind and try to learn from them.
+Nevertheless, one can still make a lot of money in stock markets, despite making a few mistakes, just as Buffett did.
+Therefore, investors should behave humble, admit mistake with an open mind and try to learn from them.

 Warren always admits to mistakes, shortcomings and inefficiencies to Berkshire shareholders.